braindoorg/s3-glue-redshift-guide/README.md

               - `quoteChar` : `"`
               - `separatorChar` : `,`
           - click **Apply**
+      4. Re-run your crawler to update table metadata per the configuration above

-  3. Create a Connection (between Glue and your redshift cluster)
+  3. Create a Connection
       1. Click **Connection** in the left sidebar > click **Add connection**
       2. Enter a **Connection name** > select `Amazon Redshift` as the **Connection type** > *Next*
       3. Select your redshift cluster from the **Cluster** dropdown > (optional) change the **Database name** if what auto-populated is not correct > Enter **Username** and **Password** for database created in Redshift > *Next*